-KQED Teach offers free, self-paced courses on media literacy that teachers can use to create engaging experiences in the classroom.
-All courses are self-paced, so you can learn what you want, when you want, alongside a community of supportive educators.
+KQED Teach offers free, self-paced and instructor-led courses on media literacy that teachers can use to create engaging experiences in the classroom.
 KQED Teach was developed by KQED, an award-winning PBS and NPR affiliate in the San Francisco Bay Area.

 Who is KQED Teach for?
 Can students use KQED Teach?

 We want educators to practice and experience media making first-hand before bringing it into the classroom.
 KQED Teach is meant to be student free.